-In this fact sheet: Coronary heart disease, Stroke, Cholesterol, Hypertension, Cancer, Diabetes, Osteoperosis
+In this fact sheet: Coronary heart disease, Cholesterol, Hypertension, Cancer, Diabetes, Osteoperosis

-Vegan and vegetarian diets can be nutritionally adequate, provided they are carefully planned; both the British Dietetic Association and the American Dietetic Association provide guidelines for a healthy vegetarian diet.
-For vegetarians and meat eaters alike, the key to a nutritionally adequate diet is balance and ensuring that, where foods are specifically omitted, suitable alternatives are included so that dietary quality is not compromised.
-(BNF 2005)
+Vegan and vegetarian diets are nutritionally adequate if they are carefully planned.
+The British Dietetic Association and the American Dietetic Association provide guidelines for a healthy vegetarian diet.
+For both vegetarians and meat eaters, the key to a nutritionally adequate diet is balance and ensuring that, where foods are specifically omitted, suitable alternatives are included so that dietary quality is not compromised (BNF 2005).

-Phillips et al in 2004 found that changing to a vegetarian diet may lead to a change in body composition.
-This study found that vegetarians typically have a BMI approximately 1-2 kg/m2 less than non-vegetarians.
+Phillips et al (2004) found that changing to a vegetarian diet may lead to a change in body composition with results showing vegetarians typically had a BMI approximately 1-2kg/m2 less than non-vegetarians.

 Hypertension (high blood pressure)

-Raised blood pressure is another major contributory factor for heart disease and stroke.
+Raised blood pressure is a major contributory factor for heart disease and stroke.
 A 5 mmHg increase in diastolic blood pressure increases stroke risk by 34% and heart disease by 21%.
 (MacMahon et al 1990).
-Several studies have reported lower systolic and diastolic blood pressure, of the order of 5–10 mmHg, in vegetarians compared with non-vegetarians (Ophir et al. 1983; Melby et al. 1985).
-The EPIC-Oxford study reported lower systolic (4.2 mmHg and 2.6 mmHg lower in men and women, respectively) and diastolic blood pressures (2.8 mmHg and 1.7 mmHg lower in men and women, respectively) and a lower prevalence of hypertension among vegans compared to meat-eaters, but this was largely attributable to differences in BMI between the groups (Appleby et al. 2002b).
+The EPIC-Oxford study reported lower systolic (men - 4.2 mmHg and women - 2.6 mmHg lower) and diastolic blood pressures (men - 2.8 mmHg and women - 1.7 mmHg lower) and a lower prevalence of hypertension among vegans compared to meat-eaters.
+This was largely attributable to differences in BMI between the groups (Appleby et al. 2002).